live-clones/recalbox/package/recalbox-romfs/recalbox-romfs-spectravideo/roms/spectravideo/_readme.txt

 But, it is only an archive.
 Files inside the .zip must match with extensions mentioned above.
 Each .zip file must contain only one compressed rom.

+## LAUNCHING A GAME ##
+Make sure you use CLOAD + RUN  or BLOAD "CAS:",R depending on the program you want to load.

 ## BIOS ##

 - BlueMSX :